delphinevendryes/coding-practice/README.md

 # coding-practice
 Simple practice problems: data structures and algorithms

+## Parenthesis checker

+Use a stack.

+## Reverse LinkedList

+Store values and recreate linked list after transversal or create list online.

+## Get middle element of LinkedList

+Traverse linked list to get length (if not implemented).
+Store values or traverse again to get middle.

+## Print Left View of Binary Tree

+I use my implementation of BinaryTree.

 ## Search array
 Given a (m x n) 2D-array of integers with ordered lines and columns (e.g. [[1,2,3], [2,3,4]]), find a given element a.